zordicom/crisp_controllers/docs/getting_started.md

 python -c "import crisp_gym"
 ```

-### Record data in LeRobotFormat
+### Teleoperation: Record data in LeRobotFormat

-You can record data in `LeRobotFormat` to train a policy directly in [lerobot](https://github.com/huggingface/lerobot) by running.
+You can record data in `LeRobotFormat` to train a policy directly in [lerobot](https://github.com/huggingface/lerobot).
 You will need to use teleoperation to record data and we highly recommend using a leader-follower setup to generate episodes.

 #### Leader-follower